How to Find Passwords on Mac: Step-by-Step Guide

 4. Via Google Chrome

 Many users prefer Chrome over Safari, but unfortunately, it does not work with Keychain.
-You’ll either need to install a browser extension to make it compatible or use the default Chrome storage for managing your save passwords.
+You’ll either need to install a browser extension to make it compatible or use the default Chrome storage for managing your saved passwords.

 - Launch the Chrome browser on your Mac.